willchenyh/willchenyh.github.io/house_price_prediction/hp_baseline.md

 After basic data cleaning, we can now apply models.
 The error metric used is **RMSLE (root mean squared log error)** - the square root of mean squared error between log values of prediction and ground truth.
 The advantage of RMSLE over MSE (mean squared error) or RMSE is that with log this metric takes equal consideration for high and low prices.

-In order to obtain a general and accurate RMSLE from training data, **5-fold cross validation** is used.
-This tools splits the training set into five small sets, and uses one of them as the test set and the rest as training set.
+In order to obtain a general and accurate RMSLE from training data, **3-fold cross validation** is used.
+This tools splits the training set into three small sets, and uses one of them as the test set and the rest as training set.
 The mean RMSLE of all five small test sets is computed.

 I picked the most basic **linear regression** model (available in sklearn) first.
 However, this model raised an error indicating that the prediction contains "infinity" values, which is probably due to the unstableness of the model.
 Hence, I tried **linear regression with l2-norm regularization** (available in sklearn as **Ridge**) to limit the coefficients.
 Ridge ran with no issues and gave an RMSLE of **0.1759**, which is better than 1/3 of the competition participants.